-The Art Of The Horse
+The Festival Of The Horse

 On the third Sunday of August, a unique event takes place in the island of South Ronaldsay.
 As the tide ebbs from the Sands o Wright, young boys furrow the beach with miniature ploughs, striving to achieve the most even and regular dreels.
 This is the Boys’ Ploughing Match, and it’s as keenly contested as the matches fathers and older brothers compete in every spring with their Massey Fergusons and John Deeres.